| | | |

 Ingredient Notes

-• Mustard powder: Enhances the cheese flavor and adds depth.
+• Mustard powder – A small amount sharpens the cheese flavor and adds depth without tasting like mustard.

 Steps to Make Next-Level Mac and Cheese

-1. Boil the pasta in salted water until al dente, then drain—reserving a bit of pasta water for later.
+1. Cook the pasta in well-salted water until just al dente, then reserve some of the cooking water before draining.
+That starchy liquid is useful for adjusting the sauce later.

 Recipe Variations